th1j5/ouroboros.rocks/content/en/docs/Concepts/ouroboros-model.md

       rabbit hole.
 How large to set the counter?
 This also doesn't scale.
 Such things may work for some use cases, but they don't work _in general_.

+[^10]:In addition to the size of the packet forwarding tables, link
+      state, path vector and distance vector protocols are also limited in size because of time delays in disseminating link state information between the nodes, and the amount to be disseminated.
+We will address this a bit later in the discourse.